Patriots blow past Jaguars 50-10, earn playoff berth

 INJURIES

-Patriots: Along Harris’ hamstring injury, S Adrian Phillips also left in the second half with a wrist injury.
+Patriots: Along with Harris’ hamstring injury, safety Adrian Phillips also left in the second half with a wrist injury.
+He said the injury was minor.

 MILESTONES